kmsaumcis/mcis6273_f17_datamining/homework/hw2/hw2.md

 * SUMMARIZE AND DESCRIBE:   Work with Pandas and Scikit to describe and  summarize the statistical features of a real world dataset

-* EXPLORE AND VISUALIZE:   Work with Scikit to do exploratory data analysis on a real world dataset looking correlation relationships and clustering
+* EXPLORE AND VISUALIZE:   Work with Scikit to do exploratory data analysis on a real world dataset looking into correlation relationships and clustering

 ## WHAT TO TURN IN
 You are being encouraged to turn the assignment in using the provided